5 Groundbreaking CBD Updates You Must Know

 On June 25th, 2018, the U.S. Food and Drug Administration (FDA) approved the use of a drug derived from marijuana for the first time.

 Epidiolex is a CBD-based drug which has been undergoing clinical trials for years in an effort to gain federal approval.
-Produced by GW Pharmaceuticals, Epidiolex was studied in three multi phase trials involving 516 patients.
+Produced by GW Pharmaceuticals, Epidiolex was studied in three multi-phase trials involving 516 patients.
 With the trials showing overwhelmingly positive results, the FDA was forced to make a decision.
-The drug did show side effects such as sleepiness, decreased appetite, diarrhea, rash, fatigue, and insomnia, but these were all minimal compared to the adverse side effects of other pharmaceutical epilepsy drugs.

-It is a small step for medical marijuana and CBD-based treatments, but it definitely is something; all in all, it’s a positive move toward recognition of CBD’s many potential benefits.
+It is a small step for MMJ and CBD-based treatments, but it definitely is something; all in all, it’s a positive move toward recognition of CBD’s potential.

 3. Sports leagues are beginning to change their CBD regulations

 Some athletes have been opening up about their use of CBD either inside or outside of their profession.
-With cannabidiol having some reported anti-inflammatory effects and apparently relieving pain, a lot of athletes seem to be trying out CBD for themselves.
+A lot of athletes seem to be trying out CBD for themselves.

 And now, they are legally allowed to (at least in some sports).